koendv/blackmagic-rtthread/README.md

 Sample configuration files are in the `example/` directory.
 Copy to your project directory and edit.

+## swo

+Serial Wire Output (SWO) is a single pin, used for printf output.
+To implement SWO, set up a high-speed UART with dual-bank RX DMA and feed the received characters to swo_itm_decode().
+In platform.h, set PLATFORM_HAS_TRACESWO.
+The patches/ directory contains a patch to compile swo_itm_decode() on rt-thread.

 ## updating black magic debug source

 A description how to update the git repository to the latest upstream _black magic debug_ version.